 Consultation on Public Safety in Alaska

-As originally announced on July 8, 2016, pursuant to the Attorney General’s visit to Alaska on June 10, 2016, and in accordance with Executive Order 13175 and the Department of Justice's Consultation Policy, the Department of Justice will consult with tribal leaders to establish a concrete plan to better address the unique public safety concerns in Alaska Native communities.
+As originally announced on July 8, 2016, pursuant to the Attorney General’s visit to Alaska on June 10, 2016, and in accordance with Executive Order 13175 and the Department of Justice's Consultation Policy, the Department of Justice consulted with tribal leaders to establish a concrete plan to better address the unique public safety concerns in Alaska Native communities.
 Alaska presents a law enforcement challenge different from any other place in America.
 However, the United States, and the Department of Justice, have a trust responsibility to Alaska Native villagers, just as we have to American Indians in the lower 48 states.
 The Department of Justice is committed to establishing a clear path to more effectively address public safety concerns.
 The final report was released in January 2017.